emainas/emainas.github.io/_pages/about.md

 I am interested in statistical mechanical theory, molecular simulations and quantum chemistry.
 I believe that the tools of computational chemistry can be a game changer in many important fields like drug discovery, fluorescence imaging and other important applications.

-### A few things about me...
+### A few things I like...

 ### Research

 In 2018 I moved from Athens, Greece to Providence, Rhode Island in the United States to pursue my Ph.D. under the supervision of [Richard Stratt](https://vivo.brown.edu/display/rstratt).
 I used [large-deviations theory](https://en.wikipedia.org/wiki/Large_deviations_theory) and probability methods to calculate rare configurations of systems close to criticality, where the fluctuations are large.
 After completion of my Ph.D. in 2023, I relocated to North Carolina where I work as a postdoctoral researcher with Dr. [Elisa Pieri](https://www.pierilab.com).
 I apply thermodynamics, simulations and quantum chemistry to the study of fluorescent protein complexes.
+Go to the Publications section to read about my work and the CV section to learn more about me.

 ### Writing code

 Code in computational chemistry should be clean, simple and efficient.
-Coding is part of my every day life and I use Python, C++ and bash to write simulations, analyze them and make plots that simply convey the important messages.
+Coding is part of my every day life as I use it to write simulations, analyze them and make plots that simply convey the important messages.
 Follow my github page or go under the Code section to follow my projects.

 ### Teaching